Passant-Abdelgalil/SPI-Protocol/README.md

 The SPI can have multiple slaves, here it has 3 slaves.

 The SPI Module implemented here has a 4x1 mux to choose between the three MISO lines according to the address of the communicating slave,
-        and another one to choose between the three slave_out lines according to the address of the communicating slave .
+        and another one to choose between the three slave_out lines according to the address of the communicating slave.
+This Module deals with 8-bit data

 ![img](https://github.com/Passant-Abdelgalil/SPI-Protocol/blob/master/images/350px-SPI_three_slaves.svg.png?raw=true)